LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Component Architecture
 -----------------------

-Slic aims to provide a simple and easy to use logging interface for applications.
-However, while *simplicity* and *ease-of-use* are among the top guiding design considerations, Slic is also designed to be flexible and extensible, such that, it can be customized to suit a broad spectrum of capability demands required by different applications.
+Slic provides a simple and easy to use logging interface for applications.

 .. _figs/slic_architecture: